sudo-michael/ACPG/README.md

 # ACPG

-This repository contains code for running TD and ACPG algorithms in direct and softmax representations.
+This repository contains code of actor-critic algorithms in direct and softmax functional representations.
+The actor can be paramterized with tabular or linear paramterization.
+The actor's policy update in direct case is MDPO algorithm, and in softmax case is sMDPO algorithm.
+The critic's paramterization is linear and its optimization can be TD/Advantage-TD or decision-aware critic.

 ## Installation
 * Create a virtual env using python3